(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 marifrances.cooney@elmcitymontessori.org

-Marifrances has been involved in Montessori education since 1994.
+Marifrances (she/her) has been involved in Montessori education since 1994.
 She holds an AMS Early Childhood certification for the Center for Montessori Education/NY, a B.A. in Psychology and Child Studies from Charter Oak State College, and an M.Ed. in Montessori Early Childhood Education from the College of New Rochelle.
 Marifrances is the Early Childhood Practical Life presenter and a field consultant for the Center for Montessori/NY.
 Previously she was a founding member of Great Beginnings Montessori school in Fairfield, and a head teacher and assistant primary coordinator at Hudson Country Montessori in Danbury.

 mia.estadella@elmcitymontessori.org